 The Ohio Society of Anesthesiologists-Resident Component (OSA-RC) would like your participation in our annual resident’s poster competition.
-It will be held during our Society’s 79th Annual Conference, September 22-23, 2018 at the Hilton Easton Columbus.
+It will be held during our Society’s 85th Annual Conference, September 20-22, 2024

-Posters in different categories (basic science research, clinical research and case reports) are accepted as long as an abstract is sent and accepted by August 27, 2018 at 6p.m.
+Posters in different categories (basic science research, clinical research and case reports) are accepted as long as an abstract is sent and accepted by August 30, 2024 at 6p.m.
 Please e-mail your abstract to firstname.lastname@example.org and you will be notified via e-mail with the appropriate acceptance letter.
-The four best studies will be notified before the Annual Conference to present their studies as a Power Point Presentation.
+The five best studies will be notified before the Annual Conference.

 Please click here for Abstract Guidelines